Management Engineering: Analytics and Engineering for Optimized Performance

 Would you like a program that:

-- combines the analytical horsepower of an engineering degree, with business skills for today's technology-based organizations?
+- combines the analytical horsepower of an engineering degree, with business skills for today's technology-based organisations?

 - combines the ability to think technically with the flexibility to see a global view of a situation?